Sdzeng/Kard/README.md

-## Share the international cutting-edge technology core.
+## Share the international cutting-edge technology.